Andy Ibáñez Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros have the eighth-ranked team ERA across all league pitching staffs (3.95).
+- The Astros' 3.94 team ERA ranks eighth among all MLB pitching staffs.

-- Brown aims for his 10th win when he makes the start for the Astros, his 24th of the season.
-He is 9-9 with a 4.57 ERA and 143 strikeouts in 128 2/3 innings pitched.
+- Verlander will aim for his 10th victory when he gets the start for the Astros, his 21st of the season.
+He is 9-6 with a 3.19 ERA and 103 strikeouts in 118 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the Seattle Mariners, when he went 2 2/3 innings, allowing six earned runs while giving up eight hits.
+- The righty's most recent time out came on Wednesday against the Boston Red Sox, when he threw six scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.